Skip to main content

 What do you need to do?

-• The fetal medicine review will determine whether genomic testing is appropriate, and referral to clinical genetics will be considered.
-Referral to clinical genetics is not routinely indicated for a fetal isolated diaphragmatic hernia.
+• The fetal medicine review will determine whether genomic testing is appropriate, and referral to clinical genetics will be considered – though note that referral to clinical genetics is not routinely indicated for a fetal isolated diaphragmatic hernia.

-• The fetal medicine team will decide which testing is most suitable and/or discuss the case with a multidisciplinary team, depending on the specific clinical scenario and the patient’s wishes.
+• The fetal medicine team will decide which testing is most suitable and/or discuss the case with a multidisciplinary team, depending on the specific clinical scenario and the family’s wishes.

 • Where there are multiple or complex anomalies: